 After 323kms, and after a solid climb out of Calitzdorp, I set up camp for a decent sleep after a wonderful days riding through some spectacular terrain.

-I was rolling before 4am and could see lights ahead of me, others racers to reel in as the sky slowly brightened to revel more magical South African lands.
+I was rolling before 4 am and could see lights ahead of me, other racers to reel in as the sky slowly brightened to reveal more magical South African lands.
 This morning was my most social day of the race as I chatted with the Masaka boys Kato and Waswa, Sofiane and April.
 During the afternoon and into the evening I was riding a little bit with Josh Ibbett.
-At about km 670 i decided to pull over, and laid out my bag for a sleep under the stars in a roadside orchard.
+At about km 670, I decided to pull over and laid out my bag for a sleep under the stars in a roadside orchard.

 I was moving again in the morning darkness and I was feeling good, passing Josh as he was packing up his sleep system.
 A nice climb and fast descent brought me to Franschhoek, I did not stop as I was determined to ride on to Stellenbosch before resupplying.
 I was entering the suburbs of Stellenbosch under spectacular skies as the rising sun put on a memorable show.
 I had a huge feeling of gratitude come over me, to be here in this new land on this adventure.
 I was present, completely in the moment and loving it.